Constrained Boundary Labeling: The One Problem

-{ We conclude this section by noting that the problem \probname{Partition} is only \emph{weakly} \NP-complete.
+We would like to point out that the problem \probname{Partition} is only \emph{weakly} \NP-complete.
 Therefore, \cref{thm:hardness-1-sided} does not prove that \KSCBLProblemShort{1} is also \NP-hard in the strong sense and such a result would require a reduction from a different problem.
-Alternatively obtaining a pseudo-polynomial algorithm for our problem at hand would show that it is weakly \NP-complete, ruling out strong \NP-hardness under common complexity assumptions.
-We refer to the book by Garey and Johnson~\cite{Garey.1979} for an introduction to \NP-completeness and its flavors and leave both directions open for future work. }
+Alternatively, obtaining a pseudo-polynomial algorithm for our problem at hand would show that it is weakly \NP-complete, ruling out strong \NP-hardness under common complexity assumptions.
+We refer to the book by Garey and Johnson~\cite{Garey.1979} for an introduction to \NP-completeness and its flavors and leave both directions open for future work.
+Despite \cref{thm:hardness-1-sided}, \KSCBLProblemShort{1} is polynomial time solvable for a pre-defined set of fixed \candidatesText{} or uniform-height labels, as we see next.